DeepBlockDeepak/python38_practice/README.txt

-Possibly final edit; after changing directory location on OLD COMP
+Possibly final edit; after changing directory location on OLD COMP. now a new edit